clns/node-commit-msg/README.md

 #### Update

-Just run the install command again.
+Just run the install command again or `npm update commit-msg` if you have a package.json file.

 #### Uninstall